RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

     <div class="video-caption">Basic Editing</div>
 {:/nomarkdown}

-Basic editing is not a golden star on Cakewalk's reputation.
+Basic editing is not a golden star on Cakewalk's report card.

 Editing relies on utilizing multiple tools which are presented in layers, there is an edit tool with multiple sub tools, there is a draw tool with multiple sub tools, there is an array stool with multiple sub tools, there is a select tool, there is a move tool and there is a smart tool.